By Joseph Menn

 The company was recently stung by leaked intelligence documents claiming that authorities had 100 percent success rate in breaking into iPhones.

-Friday's announcement suggests that enterprising hackers could have had great success as well if they knew of the flaw.
+Friday's news suggests that enterprising hackers could have had great success as well if they knew of the flaw.